PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 **Accomplishments**:

-* Hold meetimg with professor and discuss topic on advanced indexing for fast query processing
+* Hold meetimg with professor and discuss topic on advanced indexing for fast query processing (the meeting last 1.5 hrs)
 * All members in the group attend the weekly meeting.
 We decided that we will hold our weekly meeting with professor on Thurseday 1:00 pm with Professor via zoom
 * Acquire the correct reserach paper to read for our reserach paper assignment